When looking in the dictionary, the meaning of the word caulk is “to fill or close seams or crevices to make watertight, airtight, etc.”

 Some sealants are very easy to apply and to get a nice smooth finish.
 These are most often water-based products.

-Once you’ve applied the bead, you can use a wet finger or damp cloth to get a smooth finish.
+When comparing sanded vs unsanded caulk, smoothing out is the same in that once you’ve applied the bead, you can use a wet finger or damp cloth to get a smooth finish.

 Sand will affect the look of the caulk when it’s applied.
 Sand will naturally give a rougher finish that may not be appropriate in high visibility areas.